-Students should closely monitor the number of patients they have so as to not have too few or too many.
-In addition, students will have the option to place implants and perform minor surgical procedures in the Graduate Periodontics facility at the discretion of the Graduate Periodontics program Director.
+Residents should closely monitor the number of patients they have so as to not have too few or too many.
+In addition, residents will have the option to place implants and perform minor surgical procedures in the Graduate Periodontics facility at the discretion of the Graduate Periodontics Program Director.